FAQ

 In contrast, we see that industry stablecoins, such as AUDD, will focus on solving business use cases and driving the digital transformation of payments.

-You can find all AUDD activities at the official Stellar explorer address here.
+You can find all AUDD activities on the Stellar explorer address here.

 The official Ethereum contract address for AUDD can be found here.